 Locust Projects is proud to be W.A.G.E.
 Certified (Working Artists in the Greater Economy), ensuring that we have and we will continue to compensate artists fairly.
 For more information on W.A.G.E. certification, click here.

-All submissions should be formatted as one PDF containing all the following materials:
+All submissions should be formatted as one PDF no larger than 10mb containing all the following materials:

 • Project floor plan/rendering of proposed project